 SMTP-Proxy Action TLS encryption configuration in Policy Manager

-- Select the Enable Content Inspection with TLS check box.
+- Select the Enable STARTTLS for Content Inspection check box.

 - To add encryption rules, in the Rules section, click Add.